 Müze card accepted

-If you’ve traveled to other parts of Turkey and visited excavations, then this is a great opportunity to see the stunning collection of goods that were unearthed.
+If you’ve travelled to other parts of Turkey and visited excavations, then this is a great opportunity to see the stunning collection of goods that were unearthed.

-The neighborhood in and around the castle is very attractive.
+The neighbourhood in and around the castle is very attractive.
 The buildings on the main street running from the gate to the peak of the citadel have been restored and house cafes, boutique hotels, art galleries, and touristic shops.
-Off these main streets lives much of Ankara’s poor population in dilapidated homes on beautiful winding streets.
-Make sure to wander through this historic neighborhood on your way back down from the citadel.
+Off these main streets live much of Ankara’s poor population in dilapidated homes on beautiful winding streets.
+Make sure to wander through this historic neighbourhood on your way back down from the citadel.

 The Neighborhood of Hamamönü

-Just south of Ankara Castle is the neighborhood of Hamamönü, a trendy neighborhood of artists workshops, markets, cafes, parks, and fountains set amidst beautifully restored Ottoman houses and mansions.
+Just south of Ankara Castle is the neighbourhood of Hamamönü, a trendy area of artists workshops, markets, cafes, parks, and fountains set amidst beautifully restored Ottoman houses and mansions.
 While there aren’t many specific sights to visit this is the best place to partake in Ankara nightlife, try local dishes, and just pass the time.
 Karacabey Turkish Bath is also found here in Hamamönü.